TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 31/Isaiah 31.6.md

 ---

-Turn ye unto him from whom ye have deeply revolted, O children of Israel.
+Return to him from whom you have deeply revolted, children of Israel.